sid2020-devil/ETG-Summer-Olympics-Data-Analysis/README.md

 ### Files In  This Project

 1. Summer.csv - The dataset containing olympics record.
-2. Summer.ipynb - The file  containing all the queations related to the project
+2. Summer.ipynb - The file  containing all the questions related to the project
 3. Summer Olympics Data Analysis.ipynb - The Jupyter Notebook file in which all the questions are solved using Python

 ### About Author